Profzubbyd/66DaysofData/README.md

 ![Intro to SQL Certificate](https://user-images.githubusercontent.com/46527701/104059810-32bd3f00-51f6-11eb-8941-ce1d8ecd79f5.png)

 ### Day 6
-- Today I continued my "Big Data with Python" course being offered by Utiva which I take every weekend.
+- Today I continued my "Big Data Analytics with Python - Day 5" course being offered by Utiva which I take every weekend.
 They have a great instructor.
 I learnt about Pandas today.
 - Specifically, I learnt that pandas is very fundamental for any Data Scientist.
 - Also learnt about Pandas Series, Dataframes and several things that can be done with them.
 A lot of work went into building pandas.
 There are so many things that can be done with it.
 It just makes data manipulation easier.

 ### Day 7
-- Today I continued my "Big Data with Python" course being offered by Utiva which I take every weekend.
+- Today I continued my "Big Data with Python - Day 6" course being offered by Utiva which I take every weekend.
 We finished up Pandas today.
 - We explored the Groupby function, it's very similar to that of SQL.
 We also looked at merging, joining and concatenation.
 - I learnt about visualization.
 A light intro to the blend of Pandas and matplotlib.
 Histogram, Bar chart, Scatter, Box & Line plot amongst others.
 - Visualization is a tool every Data Scientist must learn.
 That's how we tell the data story.